TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 SHARE

-FedEx does not sell your personal information.
-As a rule, however, FedEx shares your Personal Data with third parties in the following circumstances:
+FedEx shares your Personal Data with third parties in the following circumstances:

 *   With its affiliates, operating groups, subsidiaries and divisions, or with third parties if such is necessary for the purposes as listed above.
 If appropriate, FedEx will require third parties to conduct activities in a manner consistent with FedEx policies and guidelines in relation to data protection.
-*   With data processors, i.e., parties processing Personal Data on our behalf.
+*   With data processors, i.e., parties such as vendors or service providers processing Personal Data on our behalf.
 In such cases, these third parties only use your Personal Data for the purposes described above and only in accordance with our instructions.
 FedEx will only use processors which provide sufficient guarantees to implement appropriate technical and organizational measures and ensure the protection of the rights of data subjects.
 *   With its employees if and to the extent necessary for the performance of their tasks.
 In such a case, access will be granted only if and to the extent necessary for the purposes described above and only if the employee is bound by confidentiality.
 *   If and when required to do so by law, court order, or other legal process, for example, with law enforcement agencies or other governmental agencies, to establish or exercise our legal rights or in connection with a corporate transaction, such as a divesture, merger, consolidation, or asset sale, or in the unlikely event of bankruptcy.